 From thousands of years of history to beautiful castles and enough delicious food to fill your tummy every waking minute, Northern France is stunning.
 Honestly, you’re going to be spoilt for choice when it comes to all the best places in the north of France, especially if you’re travelling around the region.

-One thing that I love most about Northern France is that it’s easily accessible from England, especially if you want a day trip (on foot, believe it or not) or a longer weekend break in your own car.
+One thing that I love most about the north of France is that it’s easily accessible from England, especially if you want a day trip (on foot, believe it or not) or a long weekend break in your own car.